Trains to Colchester

 Tip 1: Book as quickly as you can

-Tip 2: Avoid having to pay booking fees
+Tip 2: Avoid paying booking fees

 Tip 4: Busier routes tend to cost more

-Tip 5: Book together, travel together
+Tip 5: Book and travel together

 Tip 6: Check the price of single tickets